Cheta-coder/Banner-assignment/README.md

+# Banner-assignment
-# Banner-assignment is a website project in which I am to replicate the IO Spine banner
+This is a website project in which I am to replicate the IO Spine banner